 Contrary to what you might think, it is possible to get a car loan while receiving Centrelink benefits.

-However, if you are applying for a car loan while on Centrelink benefits or if you have a bad credit history (and are applying for a bad credit loan), there are additional documents you will need to include with your application.
+However, if you are applying for a Centrelink car loan while on benefits or if you have a bad credit history (and are applying for a bad credit car loan), there are additional documents you will need to include with your application.

 One of these documents is a Centrelink Income Statement; a document that you do not receive automatically from Centrelink but one that is easy to obtain, and free.
 The Centrelink Income Statement is used by Rapid Finance as proof of income and also to identify any deductions that can be added back onto your income to assist with your application.